fold-lang/fold/README.md

 ## The _Fold_ Programming Language

-> _A modern pragmatic functional language with concise, expressive, programmable syntax
-> for development of blazingly fast and robust applications._
+Fold is a modern pragmatic functional language with concise, expressive, programmable syntax for development of blazingly fast and robust applications._

 Currently the language parser is being implemented as a separate parsing library: